-The Committee seeks to set the base salaries of our named executive officers at competitive levels as compared to similarly situated executives in our select peer group, but also takes into account the named executive officer's skill set and the value of that skill set.
-The Committee makes a subjective decision regarding any changes in base salary based on these factors and the data from our select peer group.
-The Committee does not systematically assign weights to any of the factors it considers, and may, in its discretion, ignore any factors or deem any one factor to have greater importance for a particular executive officer.
+The Compensation Committee seeks to set the base salaries of our named executive officers at competitive levels as compared to similarly situated executives in our select peer group, but also takes into account the named executive officer's experience, skill set and the value of that skill set and performance.
+The Compensation Committee makes a subjective decision regarding any changes in base salary based on these factors and the data from our select peer group.
+The Compensation Committee does not systematically assign weights to any of the factors it considers, and may, in its discretion, ignore any factors or deem any one factor to have greater importance for a particular executive officer.
 Base salary adjustments, if applicable, generally take effect in the middle of our fiscal year.
-None of our named executive officers received a base salary increase in 2019.
-2019 base salary for each named executive officer are set forth below:
+In 2022, the Compensation Committee increased the annual base salary of our named executive officers effective January 1, 2022.
+Those increases ranged from 0.5% to 6.1%, except our CFO's salary was increased by 14.2% to reflect her increased responsibilities in connection with her promotion to CFO.
+The 2022 base salary for each named executive officer is set forth below:

-Executive 2019 Base Salary
+Named Executive Officer 2022 Base Salary

-Young-Joon Kim \$ 557,863
+Young-Joon Kim \$560,100

-Jonathan Kim \$ 350,293
+Shin Young Park \$310,000

-Theodore Kim \$ 330,277
+Theodore Kim \$350,000

-Woung Moo Lee \$ 300,513
+Woung Moo Lee \$275,633

-Tae Jong Lee \$ 6,708
+Chan Ho Park \$336,600